Director, Health Sciences HSCI Undergraduate Courses – The George Washington University, Washington, DC – 2017 – Present

 Program Direction and Administration: Direct and oversee suite of 17 Health Sciences undergraduate courses, including faculty assignments and evaluation, analysis of program and student learning outcomes, and course revisions in collaboration with subject matter experts and the associate dean, academic assessment and planning.

 Teaching: Primary instructor for 4 classes per academic year ranging the span of health science course offerings, including research methods and statistics.

-Program Evaluation Development: Development of program evaluation methods for partnership between GW SMHS of Health Sciences Academy with Alexandria Public Schools
+Program Evaluation Development: Development of program evaluation methods for partnership between GW SMHS and Alexandria Community Public Schools for the Governor’s Health Sciences Academy.

 Manager, Research - American Academy of PAs, Alexandria, VA – (previous position: Research Analyst) –2015 – Present

 Research Design: Manage the development and execution of quantitative and qualitative studies for research initiatives across the Academy for both internal insights and external partnerships.